manderzz/BankSimulation/README.md

 # Bank Simulation
-This project was created for an assignment in CMPT 225.
 The purpose of this assignemnt was to create an event-driven simulation of a bank.
 It takes user inputs from the command line and outputs the correct corresponding response.

 ## Features:
 - Queue system
 - Priority queue system
-- Displays statistics
+- Displays statistics, arrival time, departure time, and wait time
+- parses a give text file for input

 ## How to run:
 1) Open Terminal